Our People

 In addition to his state and local tax practice, Reed represents clients in matters involving eminent domain and condemnation law, economic development, and administrative and business litigation.

-Active in the business and legal communities, Reed has served in various leadership positions within the American Bar Association, the North Carolina Bar Association, and the local and North Carolina Jaycees.
-He is a former adjunct tax faculty member of the University of Miami School of Law, having co-taught the State and Local Tax intersession course for eight years.
+Active in the business and legal communities, Reed has held various leadership positions within the North Carolina Bar Association, where he currently serves as Chair of its Tax Section, as well as the American Bar Association and the local and North Carolina Jaycees.
+He is a former adjunct tax faculty member of the University of Miami School of Law, having co-taught the State and Local Tax intersession course for ten years.

 Education & Bar Admissions